nokiatech/heif/README.md

 You can also check the **[Wiki](https://github.com/nokiatech/heif/wiki)** pages for more information.

 ## News:
+[11.07.2019] MIAF features: The HEIF writer checks additional constraints from files which contain 'miaf' brand in compatible brands of FileTypeBox.
+A MIAF gallery application for Android is included, with an extension to Java API to help with content selection.

 [10.07.2019] v3.5.0 Release: Improved support for JPEGs and edit lists.
 Bug fixes, minor improvements and code cleanup.

 [06.11.2018] v3.4.0 Release: Java API improvements.
 Bug fixes, code cleanup and robustness improvements.